Xilinx/BNN-PYNQ/bnn/src/training/README.md

     $ sudo apt-get install cuda -y
     ```

-1. Install cuDNN by download the runtime and development packages from [https://developer.nvidia.com/cudnn](https://developer.nvidia.com/cudnn).
+1. Install cuDNN by downloading the runtime and development packages from [https://developer.nvidia.com/cudnn](https://developer.nvidia.com/cudnn).
     If you have not previously done so, you may need to register an account with Nvidia.
 Once you've downloaded the packages install them as follows:

     ```bash